deanpeters/product-manager-prompts/prompts/recommendation-canvas-template.md

 Here's an example output:

-- Reduce by 25% amount of churn of existing customers using our existing product.
+- Reduce by 25% the amount of churn of existing customers using our existing product.
-- [direction:reduce][metric:25% amount][outcome:churn][context:existing customers][acceptance criteria:iexisting product]
+- [direction:reduce][metric:25% the amount][outcome:churn][context:existing customers][acceptance criteria:iexisting product]

 Otherwise, provide the Business Outcome previously provided.